CodeAsm/teeny-linux/README.md

 * Have Firewire terminal on PowerPC. (this is part of another project)
 * Compile and run Programs from within builded system
 * Have small amount of scripts that can build and partialy test various goals
+* network support (is kinda working)
+    * optionaly require mac (its mandatory atm)
+    * specify IP or DHCP (requires custom iniramfs per vm, maybe just dhcp)
-* network support, get a update system working
+* get a update system working
 * boot from media instead of direct kernel

 Most of my research and/or playing is done on a x86_64 Arch Linux system, I asume the reader is skilled enough to translate any commands or hints to their own system or reading other resources to accomplish their own goals.